-RMC-6236, our RAS^{MULTI}(ON) inhibitor, is designed as a first-in-class, potent, oral, RAS-selective tri-complex inhibitor of multiple RAS(ON) variants including cancer drivers at all three of the major mutation hotspot positions, G12, G13, and Q61.
+RMC-6236, our RASMULTI(ON) Inhibitor, is designed as a first-in-class, potent, oral, RAS-selective tri-complex inhibitor of multiple RAS(ON) variants including cancer drivers at all three of the major mutation hotspot positions, G12, G13, and Q61.
 RMC-6236 inhibits all three major RAS isoforms, suppressing the mutant cancer driver and cooperating wild-type RAS proteins.
-We have submitted an Investigational New Drug Application (IND) for RMC-6236 and currently expect to announce dosing of the first patient in a monotherapy dose-escalation study of RMC-6236 in mid-2022.
-We currently expect to provide evidence of first-in-class single agent activity for this compound in 2023.
+We have begun dosing patients in a monotherapy dose-escalation study of RMC-6236, and currently expect to provide evidence of first-in-class single agent activity for this compound in 2023.

-RMC-6291 is designed as a first-in-class, potent, oral and selective tri-complex inhibitor of KRAS^{G12C}(ON).
-It is designed to exhibit subnanomolar potency for suppressing RAS pathway signaling and growth of KRAS^{G12C}-bearing cancer cells and is engineered to be highly selective for KRAS^{G12C} over wild type RAS and other cellular targets.
-RMC-6291 is designed to be differentiated from first-generation KRAS^{G12C}(OFF) inhibitors, which sequester the KRAS^{G12C}(OFF) form, by its mechanism of directly inhibiting the KRAS^{G12C}(ON) form.
-We currently plan to submit an IND for RMC-6291 in the first half of 2022 and expect to announce dosing of the first patient in a monotherapy dose-escalation study of this compound in the second half of 2022.
+RMC-6291 is designed as a first-in-class, potent, oral and selective tri-complex inhibitor of KRASG12C(ON).
+It is designed to exhibit subnanomolar potency for suppressing RAS pathway signaling and growth of KRASG12C-bearing cancer cells and is engineered to be highly selective for KRASG12Cover wild type RAS and other cellular targets.
+RMC-6291 is designed to be differentiated from first-generation KRASG12C(OFF) inhibitors, which sequester the KRASG12C(OFF) form, by its mechanism of directly inhibiting the KRASG12C(ON) form.
+Study site activation under an active IND for RMC-6291 is ongoing, and we expect to announce dosing of the first patient in a monotherapy dose-escalation study of this compound in the second half of 2022.
 We currently expect to provide preliminary evidence of superior activity for this compound in 2023.

-RMC-9805 is designed as a first-in-class, potent, oral and selective tri-complex inhibitor of KRAS^{G12D}(ON).
-It is designed to exhibit low nanomolar potency for suppressing RAS pathway signaling and growth of KRAS^{G12D}-bearing cancer cells and is engineered to covalently inactivate KRAS^{G12D} for irreversible inhibition.
+RMC-9805 is designed as a first-in-class, potent, oral and selective tri-complex inhibitor of KRASG12D(ON).
+It is designed to exhibit low nanomolar potency for suppressing RAS pathway signaling and growth of KRASG12D-bearing cancer cells and is engineered to covalently inactivate KRASG12D for irreversible inhibition.
 We currently plan to announce dosing of the first patient in a monotherapy dose-escalation study of this compound in mid-2023.

-RMC-8839 is designed as a first-in-class, potent, oral and selective tri-complex inhibitor of KRAS^{G13C}(ON).
-It is designed to exhibit picomolar potency for suppressing RAS pathway signaling and growth of KRAS^{G13C}-bearing cancer cells and is engineered to covalently inactivate KRAS^{G13C} for irreversible inhibition.
-We currently plan to announce dosing of the first patient in a monotherapy dose-escalation study of this compound in late 2023 or early 2024.
+RMC-8839 is designed as a first-in-class, potent, oral and selective tri-complex inhibitor of KRASG13C(ON).
+It is designed to exhibit picomolar potency for suppressing RAS pathway signaling and growth of KRASG13C-bearing cancer cells and is engineered to covalently inactivate KRASG13C for irreversible inhibition.
+We currently intend to concentrate our development resources in 2022 and 2023 on the RAS(ON) Inhibitors RMC-6236, RMC-6291 and RMC-9805 and the RAS Companion Inhibitors RMC-4630 and RMC-5552 and therefore expect to determine the timing for announcement of dosing of the first patient in a monotherapy dose-escalation study of RMC-8839 at a future date.

-In addition to the compounds currently in development, we are pursuing pipeline expansion programs focused on KRAS $^{\rm G12R}$, KRAS $^{\rm G13D}$
+In addition to the compounds currently in development, we are pursuing pipeline expansion programs focused on KRASG12R, KRASG13D, KRASG1D, KRAS